 Power BI is one of the BI tools in the market that supports more than one type of connection.
 Each connection type has pros and cons.
 In this section, we are going to cover everything about Import Data or Scheduled Refresh type of connection.
 You will learn briefly how Power BI stores data into xVelociy in-memory engine, and what are pros and cons of this method in detail.

 Connection Type is not Data Source Type

 Connection type doesn’t mean the data source type.
-Apparently, Power BI supports hundreds of data source types.
+Apparently, Power BI supports more than 160 of data source types.
 Connection Type is the way that the connection is created to the data source.
-One data source can support many types of connection.
+One data source can support multiple types of connections.
 For example, you can connect to SQL Server database with Import Data or DirectQuery.
 It is the same data source, however different types of connections.

 Every Connection type has some advantages and disadvantages.
 One connection type is suitable for smaller datasets, one for big, one connection type is useful for better flexibility, the other for not needing the scheduled refresh, etc. You cannot change the type of connection in the middle of your Power BI development cycle.
 Choosing the connection type is one of the decisions that should be made at the beginning.
 Otherwise, you might end up with a lot of re-work.

 Import Data is the first type of connection, which I explain here in this post.
 This type of connection imports the whole dataset into the memory.
 This memory will be the memory of the machine that hosts the Power BI dataset.
 If you have a Power BI dataset opened in Power BI Desktop, then it will be the memory of the machine that Power BI Desktop is running on it.
 When you publish your Power BI file on the Power BI website, it will be the memory of that machine in the cloud.